The Nutcracker and the Mouse King: Summary

-The story begins on Christmas Eve, at the Stahlbaum house.
-Marie, seven, and her brother, Fritz, sit outside the parlour speculating about what kind of present their godfather, Drosselmeyer, a clockmaker and inventor, has made for them.
-They receive splendid gifts; Drosselmeyer's turns out to be a clockwork castle with mechanical people moving around inside.
-However, the children quickly tire of it.
-Marie notices a nutcracker, and asks whom he belongs to.
-Her father tells her that he belongs to all of them, but that since she is so fond of him she will be his special caretaker.
-She, Fritz, and their sister, Louise, pass him amongst themselves, cracking nuts, until Fritz tries to crack one that is too big and hard, and his jaw breaks.
+On Christmas Eve, at the Stahlbaum house, Marie and her siblings receive several gifts.
+Their godfather, Drosselmeier (Droßelmeier), a supreme court justice, clockmaker and inventor, gifts them a clockwork castle with mechanical people moving around inside.
+However, they quickly tire of it.
+Marie notices a nutcracker, and asks who he belongs to.
+Her father says that he belongs to all of them, but since she is so fond of him, she will be his special caretaker.
+The siblings pass him amongst themselves, cracking nuts, until Marie's brother, Fritz, tries to crack one that is too big and hard, and the nutcracker's jaw breaks.
 Marie, upset, bandages him with a ribbon from her dress.

-When it is time for bed, the children put their Christmas gifts away in the special cabinet where they keep their toys.
-Marie begs to stay with the nutcracker a while longer, and she is allowed.
-She tells him that Drosselmeyer will fix his jaw.
-At this, his face seems to come alive, and Marie is frightened, but decides it was her imagination.
+When it is time for bed, the children put their Christmas gifts away in the cabinet where they keep their toys.
+Marie begs to stay up with the nutcracker a while longer and is allowed to do so.
+She tells him that Drosselmeier will fix his jaw.
+At this, his face seems to scowl and his eyes flash.
+She is frightened, but decides it was her imagination.

-The grandfather clock begins to chime, and Marie believes she sees Drosselmeyer sitting on top of it, preventing it from striking.
+The grandfather clock begins to chime, and Marie believes that she sees Drosselmeier sitting on top of it, preventing it from striking.
 Mice begin to come out from beneath the floorboards, including the seven-headed Mouse King.
 The dolls in the toy cabinet come alive, the nutcracker taking command and leading them into battle after putting Marie's ribbon on.
-The dolls are overwhelmed by the mice.
+They are overwhelmed by the mice.
 Marie, seeing the nutcracker about to be taken prisoner, throws her slipper at the Mouse King.
 She then faints into the toy cabinet's glass door, cutting her arm badly.

-Marie wakes up in her bed the next morning with her arm bandaged and tries to tell her parents about the battle between the mice and dolls, but they do not believe her.
-Several days later, Drosselmeyer arrives with the nutcracker, whose jaw has been fixed, and tells Marie the story of Princess Pirlipat and Madam Mouserinks, known as the Queen of the Mice, which explains how nutcrackers came to be and why they look the way they do.
+Marie wakes up in her bed the next morning with her arm bandaged and tries to tell her parents what happened the previous night, but they do not believe her.
+Days later, Drosselmeier arrives with the nutcracker, whose jaw has been fixed, and tells Marie the story of Princess Pirlipat and Madam Mouserinks, known as the Queen of the Mice, which explains how nutcrackers came to be and why they look the way they do.